alexherbo2/krabby/README.md

 - [@GeoGavilanes] for the [Krabby icon].
 - [@occivink], for his work on [phantom selections][kakoune-phantom-selection], from which the “save and restore selections” feature is inspired.
 - [mpv] and [Kakoune] for their website, from which [Krabby] is inspired.
+- [@AdamWagner] for his work to unify scrolling mechanisms.

 ## References